Appealing/Contesting an Infringement

 Option One - Local Level Review

 Send a letter requesting a review with any additional information or evidence to Council.
 Reviews of infringement notices will only occur if the request has been made in writing and recieved by Council within 12 months from the infringement notice issue date.
+An infringement will not be withdrawn if it was lawfully issued and there is no legal basis for it to be withdrawn.

 Mail and address all written correspondence and copy of your infringement notice to: